KaeroDot/YawsPi/README.md

 The system logs watering and weather, so hopefully I will be able to relate temperature/humidity to the water consumption of particular plants.
-The plan is also to increase or decrease frequency of watering depending on the temperature/humidity/rain for the second and third mode of watering.
+The plan is also to increase or decrease frequency of watering depending on the temperature/humidity/rain.

 System consists of: